Codes

 SAIS Failure and Trouble Codes

-Any Secondary Air Injection System component failure generally sets the check engine light (CEL) and causes the Engine Control Module (ECM) to store trouble codes.
+Any Secondary Air Injection System (SAIS) component failure generally sets the check engine light (CEL) and causes the Engine Control Module (ECM) to store trouble codes.
 You will know a failing air pump is the problem when you hear a loud vacuum cleaner noise for 20-30 seconds after a cold start.
-Most of these mechanical failures also cause the vehicle to enter “limp mode”, which is when throttle response is limited to 50% to protect the engine from damage.
+Most of these mechanical failures also cause the vehicle to enter “limp mode”, where throttle input is limited to protect the engine from damage and will also prevent the transmission from shifting normally.
 To learn more about the different types of SAIS fault codes and more details about specific error codes, read our Blog post What Do My Error Codes Mean?

 Before installing the Hewitt-Tech bypass module, we highly recommend that you address codes not related to the Secondary Air Injection System.
 Listed below are the most common SAIS error codes which can typically be addressed by the Hewitt Tech bypass or in combination with a kit addon.
 To confirm code coverage please refer to Bypass Kit Comparison Chart or specific product listing.

-P2441 – Switching Valve Stuck Closed Bank 1
+P2441 – Switching Valve Stuck Closed Bank 1/Main

 P2442 – Switching Valve Stuck Open Bank 2